-Prior to this, he worked as a researcher for International Crisis Group and as a Schuman Fellow in the European Parliament focussing on Middle-East policy.
-He also worked for the Aga Khan University’s Institute for the Study of Muslim Civilisations as an Arabic translator, specialising in Muslim cultures and Islamic law.
+Prior to this, Hugh worked as a researcher for International Crisis Group and as a Schuman Fellow in the European Parliament focussing on Middle-East policy.
+He also worked for the Aga Khan University’s Institute for the Study of Muslim Civilisations as an Arabic translator.

 Hugh studied Arabic at the Institute for Arab and Islamic Studies at Exeter University as well as at the Institut Français du Proche-Orient (IFPO) in Damascus.
 He then went on to earn an MA in Near and Middle Eastern Studies at the London School of Oriental and African Studies, where he majored in Anthropology.

 Hugh Lovatt - 15 May 2018